 - Use the right adhesive: There are glues made specifically for securing lace fronts in place.
 Use one of those.
 This isn't the time to pull out lash glue, or (god forbid) glue designed for craft projects.
 Before you wear a wig for the first time, do a patch test to ensure you're not allergic to the glue you're using.
 If you switch brands of glue, do a patch test with each new brand you try.
 If you plan to swim in your wig, you'll need a waterproof adhesive.
 You can also use double-sided tape to attach your wig, if you know you only plan to wear it for a couple of days.

 - Take care of your hair: If you only wear your wig a week or so at a time, you can feasibly skip shampooing and conditioning until you remove it.
 Long-term wear, however, requires routine care so that your own hair doesn't become dry and brittle.
-After cleansing your hair and scalp, thoroughly dry your tresses—you can use a hood or bonnet dryer if necessary.
-Allowing your scalp to remain moist underneath your wig is just inviting problems.
+After cleansing your hair and scalp, thoroughly dry your tresses using a hood or bonnet dryer to avoid bacterial growth.

 - Remove your wig after six weeks: This is just a guideline, but the maximum length of time you should wear a lace front depends on the type of adhesive you use.
 Some adhesive types are designed for short-term use only, just around one week.
 But don't use a short-term adhesive if you want to wear your wig for several weeks at a time.
 Once the six week time period is up, it's time to remove the wig and give your hair the post-wig attention it needs in the form of thorough cleansing, deep conditioning and moisturizing.